Penn Eastburn

 My approach, varying in order, includes bleaching, dying, sanding, sewing, weaving, and a folding of the canvas similar to the pliage technique of Simon Hantaï.
 The ability to access each open side from any angle, above and below, lays the groundwork on which I can search for order, for pattern, for regularity, and for rhythm.
 With an emphasis on letting the paint be paint, my initial process opens a direct conversation with the materials and avoids locking into an image prematurely.

 The process inevitably leaves behind evidence of the means by which it arrived, and I embrace mistakes as if they were intentional.
 The final paintings are the embodiment of dreams, feelings I can’t express with words, open to interpretation by all.
-The work is me, mindfully spiraling out to the world.
+The work is me, mindfully spiraling out into the world.